How Sugar Mills in India are Expanding their Horizons with Bio-CNG?

 Sugar mills across India are embracing sustainable practices by converting their waste into clean fuel with the help of a compressed biogas plant.
 This is not only an economic but also an environmentally cautious initiative that has garnered attention from the government.
 Furthermore, the government is taking steps to promote this initiative and prioritise sustainable development.

-Atmospower Is An Certified Company
+Atmospower Is An ISO certified Certified Company

 Get in touch with us